NatronGitHub/Natron/tools/MacOSX/README.md

 The server will now auto build from the workshop branch on changes.

+## Google-breakpad

+In order to have the automatic crash report system working, the build script will dump symbols from the binaries and upload them to the server so that the Socorro server can process them upon receiving a crash.
+The binary to dump symbols is located in Natron/google-breakpad/src/tools/mac/dump_syms and can be built as so:

+cd Natron/google-breakpad/src/tools/mac/dump_syms
+xcodebuild GCC_VERSION=com.apple.compilers.llvmgcc42 GCC_TREAT_WARNINGS_AS_ERRORS=NO
+mkdir -p /usr/local/bin
+cp build/Release/dump_syms /usr/local/bin

 ## Online repository

 When building Natron you can upload it to a server (`UPLOAD=1`).
 For this to work you need to create a file named `local.sh` next to `snapshot.sh`, with for example the following content: